ScottSoftware/SimpleJavaWebcamInterface/README.md

 # SimpleJavaWebcamInterface
 A test application that interfaces with a camera device.
-Eclipse project, Maven build solution. relies on JavaCV 1.5.5
+Eclipse project, Maven build solution.
+Relies on JavaCV 1.5.5

 # Features
 - Captures video from a connected camera